futbolpal/gitea-agents/.kilocode/rules/product.md

 #### 5. PR Merge Handling
 - Poll for merged PRs associated with issues.
-- When a PR is merged:
+- When a PR is merged, the associated issue is automatically closed (if PR contains 'Closes #issue').
-  - Tag the corresponding issue with ISSUE_LABEL_ACCEPTANCE.
 - Clean up any subagent resources if applicable.

 #### 6. Error Handling
 - Handle API failures (e.g., retry with backoff).